everymind/everymind.github.io/index.md

 <h2>So what is "intelligence", and why does it matter? </h2>

+<p> We define intelligence as <b>the power of brains to predict the world.</b> This power helps us learn what to expect next.
+We use our expectations all the time by creating a model in our minds of "how things should work".
+This model is often called our "model of the world".
+So, we can think of intelligence as the power to build and adapt a "model of the world." <br/><br/>

-<p> An excellent place to start is this Crash Course Psychology episode on the "Controversy of Intelligence": <br/><br/>
+You may have heard of other ways to define intelligence.
+Turns out, "intelligence" is an idea with a long and sometimes sordid history.
+To learn more, an excellent place to start is this Crash Course Psychology episode on the "Controversy of Intelligence": <br/><br/>
 <iframe width="460" src="https://www.youtube.com/embed/9xTz3QjcloI?ecver=1" frameborder="0" allowfullscreen></iframe>

 <h2>How can we find the answers? </h2>